ElkinCp5/socket-lemur/README.md

 # SocketServer

-`SocketServer` is a utility class for managing WebSocket connections using Socket.IO, with integrated JWT authentication and API key validation.
+`SocketServer` is a utility class for managing WebSocket channels using Socket.IO, with integrated JWT authentication and API key validation.

 ### Installation